apache/flink/docs/programming_guide.md

 {% endhighlight %}

-In order to access fields more intuitively and to generate more readable code, it is also possible to extend a subclass of `Tuple`.
+In order to access fields more intuitively and to generate more readable code, it is also possible to extend a subclass of Tuple.
 You can add getters and setters with custom names that delegate to the field positions.
 See this
 {% gh_link /flink-examples/flink-java-examples/src/main/java/org/apache/flink/example/java/relational/TPCHQuery3.java "example" %} for an
 illustration how to make use of that mechanism.